Butter: In cooking and gastronomy

+Nutrition

+Butter (salted during manufacturing) is 16% water, 81% fat, and 1% protein, with negligible carbohydrates.
+Of the 81 g of total fat, saturated fat is 51 g, monounsaturated fat is 21 g, polyunsaturated fat is 3 g, trans fat is 3 g, and trans fat designated as "18:1 t" is 3 g, for a total of 81 g (source for table).

+In a reference amount of 100 g, salted butter supplies 717 calories and 76% of the Daily Value (DV) for vitamin A, 15% DV for vitamin E, and 28% DV for sodium, with no other micronutrients in significant content (table).
+In 100 grams, salted butter contains 215 mg of cholesterol (table).

-As butter is essentially just the milk fat, it contains only traces of lactose, so moderate consumption of butter is not a problem for lactose intolerant people.
+As butter is essentially just the milk fat, it contains only traces of lactose, indicating that moderate consumption of butter is unlikely to cause symptoms for lactose intolerant people.
 People with milk allergies may still need to avoid butter, which contains enough of the allergy-causing proteins to cause reactions.
-Whole milk, butter and cream have high levels of saturated fat.

 Health concerns

 A 2015 study concluded that "hypercholesterolemic people should keep their consumption of butter to a minimum, whereas moderate butter intake may be considered part of the diet in the normocholesterolemic population."

-A meta-analysis and systematic review published in 2016 found relatively small or insignificant overall associations of a dose of 14g/day of butter with mortality and CVD, and consumption was insignificantly inversely associated with incidence of diabetes.
+A meta-analysis and systematic review published in 2016 found relatively small or insignificant overall associations of a dose of 14g/day of butter with mortality and cardiovascular disease, and consumption was insignificantly inversely associated with incidence of diabetes.
 The study states that "findings do not support a need for major emphasis in dietary guidelines on either increasing or decreasing butter consumption."